Marissa Shubin, Practice Manager

 Samantha loves being a customer service representative and dives into all of her work with enthusiasm, particularly when it gives her a chance to form lasting relationships with our clients and patients.
 Empathy comes naturally to her and helping people and their pets through rough times is another aspect of her job she finds especially fulfilling.

-Her furry family consists of three dogs (Corona, Dozer, and Luna); one cat (Poppy); and two Pygmy goats, Bella and Donkey.
+Her furry family consists of two dogs Dozer (Presa Canario) and Detroit (Cane Corso) one cat Poppy, and three Pygmy goats, Bella Scrappy and Donkey.

 In her free time, Samantha loves spending time with her fiancé and her three children.
-That usually involves hiking, walking the dogs, playing basketball, riding quads and dirt bikes, and racing race cars.
+That usually involves hiking, walking the dogs, playing basketball, riding quads and dirt bikes.
 She loves the outdoors, and her other hobbies include swimming, boating, camping, fishing, and gardening.
 Her goal is to create a healthy environment for everyone, both at home and in the office.

 Kathy, Client Service Representative